Hiring a Trout Fishing Guide

 Your guide can also teach you many other things such as where to look for fish and how to identify them.

-Your guide very likely will know the best spots to direct you cast towards and why those spots are good so you’ll learn for the future.
+Your guide very likely will know the best spots to direct your cast towards and tell you why those spots are good so you’ll learn for the future.

 You will be able to improve your fishing techniques considerably by making use of the guide’s knowledge about spotting fish and the like.